SNCFdevelopers/ApiSNCF/source/integration.rst

 Arrivals
 ********

-This api retrieves a list of arrivals from a datetime of a selected object.
+This endpoint retrieves a list of arrivals, from a specific datetime of a selected object, returning a `arrival`_ collection.
-Arrivals are ordered chronologically in ascending order.

 Parameters
 ##########